PavanAmbare/PavanAmbare/README.md

 - 💼 Business Analyst Experience:Over 1.5 years of proven expertise as a Business Analyst, adept at data collection, cleaning, and analysis for informed decision-making.
 Proficient in Excel, Python, Tableau, Power BI, and advanced EDA techniques, dedicated to delivering actionable insights.
 Experienced in contributing to the data lifecycle, including collection, cleaning, and analysis, to inform strategic business decisions.
 Generated and presented routine reports and visualizations to cross-functional teams, furnishing actionable insights and strategic recommendations.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pavan-ambare-542b961a3/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy exploring new hiking trails in my free time!
+- ⚡ Fun fact: I enjoy exploring new places in my free time!

 ### Education:
 - Post Graduate Program in Data Science and Business Analytics, Great Lakes Institute of Management and University of Texas at Austin, May 2023 - May 2024